 probably increased the relative price of land within

+the acceptable building boundaries.
 Another factor influencing supply was the

 strictness of the rent-related regulatory regime